 time to restart the app and check it once again

 Let’s assume your solution that lists B1 Items is a huge success.
 A lot of users are accessing it.
 First thing you do is to monitor the app’s usage with:

 $ cf app cfdemosummit18

 Now it’s time to scale our application to support more users.
 Let’s do a scale out, that will create more instances of our application to support a high traffic, for example.

-$ git checkout step_2 // And push this new version to the Cloud Foundry environment $ cf push //Then we can create, lets say, 3 instances of the app with $ cf scale cfdemosummit18 -i 3
+//Then we can create, lets say, 3 instances of the app with $ cf scale scp-b1 -i 3

 Checking how the app looks like now you will see the multiple instances:

 The Cloud Foundry Environment variable CF_INSTANCE_INDEX returns the number of the instance which your app is running.
 You can see my implementation here.